nonken/hurricane/README.md

-# AWS Infrastructure Setup
+# Hurricane
-This project allows you to setup a complete stack on AWS with following characteristics.

-1. Three different components.
-A classic webservice, delivering your webpages.
-An API service which the webservice can communicate with.
-A CDN for static asset delivery
+> Setup a complete bootstrapped service architecture on AWS in just a few minutes.

+Hurricane provisions three service types for you: A simple web-service, and api-service and static-assets.
-2. CI/CD for each of the components, with staging and production stages.
+Each of the services come with a pipeline, staging and production environments.

-3. SSL and HTTP to HTTPS redirect out of the box.
+Things like SSL and http to https redirect come out of the box 🎉.

+> ⚠️ This is work in progress and regularly updated.

-## Getting started
+## Usage
 There are only a few prerequisites for you to spin up this stack.

 ### 1. Buy a domain where you can manage DNS

-### 2. Create GitHub API token
+### 2. Create a GitHub API token
 1. Go to github and create an API key.
 2. Store key in AWS Secret manager.